-You're half asleep, stumbling toward the kitchen, when—SQUISH.
-That unmistakable warm, wet feeling under your bare foot.
-Every cat parent knows this moment.
+You're half asleep, shuffling toward the kitchen, and then it happens.
+That warm, wet squish under your bare foot.
+Every cat parent knows the moment.
+No sock survives it.

-If you've landed here wondering "why is my cat throwing up?", you're not alone.
+If you've landed here wondering why your cat is throwing up, you're in good company.
 Almost all cats vomit occasionally, and while it's usually nothing serious, sometimes it signals something that needs attention.

 The Quick Answer

 Occasional vomiting (less than once a month) in an otherwise healthy cat is usually normal.
 Common causes include hairballs, eating too fast, or dietary changes.
-However, if your cat vomits frequently, shows other symptoms like lethargy or loss of appetite, or produces blood in their vomit, seek veterinary care immediately.
+If your cat vomits frequently, shows other symptoms like lethargy or loss of appetite, or produces blood in their vomit, seek veterinary care immediately.

 7 Common Causes of Cat Vomiting